circular-o/circular/docs/getting-started/localization.md

 If you have any questions, please start a [discussion](%REPO_URL%/discussions) or ask in the [community chat](https://discord.gg/mg8f26C).

-?> Shoelace provides a localization mechanism for component internals.
+?> %LIBRARY_NAME% provides a localization mechanism for component internals.
 This is not designed to be used as localization tool for your entire application.
 You should use a more appropriate tool such as [i18next](https://www.i18next.com/) if you need to localize content in your app.

 ## Multiple Locales Per Page